-6.5.2.2 Review by the Commission of the absorption capacity estimates
+6.5.2.2 Review by the Commission of the absorption capacity estimates strategies with a supporting analysis.

-Each town shall present to the Commission its best estimate of the number of Pine Barrens Credits that could be transferred to, and absorbed in, its as of right Residential Overlay Districts, Planned Development Districts, or other kinds of receiving districts, or through incentive zoning strategies with a supporting analysis.
 The Commission shall review, and then confirm or modify, such estimates based upon the best evidence available to it.
 In reviewing and approving this plan, the Commission shall consider each town's compliance with Section 6.5.2 of this Plan based upon such estimates.